CreativeLittleDots/WP-Kit-Core/README.md

 ## Official Repo

-The official repo for WPKit Theme can be found [here](https://github.com/creativelittledots/WP-Kit).
+The official repo for WP Kit can be found [here](https://github.com/creativelittledots/WP-Kit).

 ## License

-WPKit Core is open-sourced software licensed under the MIT License.
+WP Kit Core is open-sourced software licensed under the MIT License.